smathermather/postgis-tutorial-data/00_postgis_startup.md

 			* ```CREATE EXTENSION pointcloud;
 			* ```CREATE EXTENSION pgrouting;
 			* ...
+Now that we've created the extensions, we should have some functions previously unavailable in our database:
+	* Double click "Schemas" then "public" then choose functions (0).
+We should have no functions available specific to our database yet.
 Congratulations.
 You now have a PostGIS, PointCloud, pgRouting... enabled database.
 Let's use this database to its full extent.